Imanol Agirretxe: Club career

 At the start of the 2015–16 campaign, Agirretxe was in the best form of his career, scoring 12 times in the first 13 league matches.
 He suffered an injury to his left ankle during a loss to Real Madrid at the Santiago Bernabéu Stadium on 30 December 2015, and returned sooner than expected the following February, netting in a 1–1 home draw against Málaga after only seven minutes on the pitch.
 Shortly after, however, he relapsed from his ailment, going on to be sidelined for more than one year; in June 2016, while absent from playing, he renewed his contract until summer 2020.

-After impressing in the 2017–18 pre-season, Agirretxe made a return to competitive action on 19 August 2017 following a 20-month hiatus, replacing captain Xabi Prieto as their team came from behind to defeat hosts RC Celta de Vigo 3–2 in the opening round of league fixtures.
+After impressing in the 2017–18 pre-season, Agirretxe made a return to competitive action on 19 August 2017 following a 20-month hiatus, replacing captain Xabi Prieto as their team came from behind to defeat hosts Celta de Vigo 3–2 in the opening round of league fixtures.
 He made 13 appearances in all competitions, but only played more than 45 minutes in two of them.

 Agirretxe announced his retirement on 29 August 2018 at the age of 31, having never fully recovered from his 2015 injury.
 In a press conference, he expressed that it was "A very happy day", reflecting on his satisfaction in the decision he had made after his long struggles to return to peak condition, also speaking of his pride in representing Real Sociedad and respect he had for the staff at the club.

-On 1 May 2025, Agirretxe returned to Real Sociedad by being named assistant manager of Iosu Rivas at the reserves.
+Agirretxe returned to Real Sociedad in May 2025, being named assistant manager of Iosu Rivas at the reserves.